top of page

 Avoid Methylene Blue in combination with the following drugs, treatments, supplements, or conditions:

-• In general, take Methylene blue without any other food, supplement, or medication.
+• In general, don't take Methylene blue with other food, supplement, or medications.

 • Do not... combine with Hyperbatic Oxygen Chamber Therapy

-• Don't take if you are on any SSRI Medication or Any Serotonergic Drug (Serotonin is a Stress Hormone)
+• Don't take if you are on any SSRI Medication or Any Serotonergic Drug (Serotonin is a Stress-induced compound)

 • Don't take if you have been diagnosed or tested positive for: